 Regional, chronological, social, economic, and even personal differences, to name just the most obvious, make it a great challenge to draw meaningful conclusions that do not oversimplify the subject.
 This complexity is the reason why I am not a Woman's Studies scholar.
-My personal research focus on the Tang dynasty has led me to look at the position of women in China from a slightly different perspective, suggested perhaps in the slides below.
+My personal research focus on the early through medieval period has led me to look at the position of women in China from a slightly different perspective, suggested perhaps in the slides below.

 While women's lives were undoubtedly shaped by the above-mentioned aspects of Chinese culture in general, and societal structure in particular, stories abound from the Tang dynasty also of powerful women.
 To name just two examples, the two most illustrious ladies are:

 Wu Zetian 武則天: the only true empress in China, who founded and successfully ruled her own dynasty from 690-701 CE.

 Yang Guifei 楊貴妃: the "Precious Consort Yang," the deeply beloved consort of emperor Xuanzong, one of the most celebrated emperors in the history of China.
 So enamored was he by this powerful lady that only her death prevented the loss of the dynasty during the An Lushan rebellion of 756 CE.

 Similar to the ambiguity suggested by the brief introduction above, it is impossible to summarize the treatment of women's bodies in Chinese medicine in a simple statement.
 Three excellent books on the topic of women in Chinese medicine are the following:

 Charlotte Furth, A Flourishing Yin.
 Gender in China's Medical History, 960-1665 (University of California Press, 1999)